neilvidyarthi/beginners-guide-to-todist/chapters/04_Premium_features.md

 ![](figures/adding-task-comment-2.png)

-The number of comments added to a project or a task will be shown next to their comment-icons.
+The number of comments added to a project or a task will be shown next to their comment icons.

 ![](figures/adding-task-comment-3.png)